benvaljean/benvaljean.github.io/_posts/2008-09-18-POP3_Connection_hangs_and_other_issues_(Exchange).markdown

 -   Unable to connection to POP3 - connection refused
 -   A connection is started except it hangs with no server banner/header (beginning with +OK) is shown.
--   An incorrect password error is shoen despite is being known that the password is correct.
+-   An incorrect password error is shown (-ERR Unknown user name or bad password) despite is being known that the password is correct.

 ### Resolution